sven-hash/docs/docs/integrations/websocket-client.md

 The Nym monorepo includes websocket client example code for Rust, Go, Javacript, and Python, all of which can be found [here](https://github.com/nymtech/nym/tree/develop/clients/native/examples)

-> Rust users can run the examples with `cargo run --example <rust_file>.rs`, as the examples are not organised in the same way as the other examples, due to already being inside a cargo project.
+> Rust users can run the examples with `cargo run --example <rust_file>.rs`, as the examples are not organised in the same way as the other examples, due to already being inside a Cargo project.

 All of these code examples will do the following:
 1. connect to a running websocket client on port 1977